grimme-lab/dxtb/README.rst

 .. code::

-   mamba install black pre-commit pylint pytest pytest-cov
+   mamba install black coverage covdefaults pre-commit pylint

 With pip, add the option ``-e`` and the development dependencies for installing in development mode.